Tracking active directory user logon/off for the just cause – Part 1

-Doing some work remotely, typically using a VPN to access our customer(s) network, or some other type of remote access software (like GotoAssist, ScreenConnect or – God forbids – TeamViewer) is unavoidable when we’re maintaining our customers infrastructures.
+Doing some work remotely, typically using a VPN to access our customer(s) network, or some other type of remote access software (like TeamViewer) is unavoidable when we’re maintaining our customers infrastructures.

 The recurring problem I encounter and that initially got me started on tracking user logons and logoffs is to determine a convenient moment where I can interrupt my customer’s business, typically to reboot a server or a shared resource.

-That’s where it comes in very handy to know if someone is still working on his PC or has left a session open, before firing an unscheduled interruption.
-Rebooting a Windows SBS 2011 server can take it out for 15 minutes, or even more if it has to apply everlasting updates (#fearDotNetUpdates).
+That’s where it comes in very handy to know if someone is still working on her/his PC or has left a session open, before firing an unscheduled interruption.
+Rebooting a Windows SBS 2011 server can take it out for 15 minutes, or even more if it has to apply everlasting updates.

-I’m gonna give you two cool methods to track users sessions and see who’s logged on.
+I’ll discuss two methods I use to track users sessions and see who’s logged on.

 These two methods require that you have a hand in the administration of the Active Directory server that manages your domain, because we’re going to implement a group policy to help us do that.